Digital Badging – An exploration for the Early Childhood Education Workforce

-The Alliance seeks to promote a framework that improves training, education, and ultimately the competency of early childhood and after-school professionals.
-Together with the National Association for the Education of Young Children, the Council for Professional Recognition, and a workgroup of expert advisers, the Alliance is exploring the role of badging and its potential to contribute to career development.
+The National Workforce Registry Alliance (Alliance) seeks to promote a framework that improves training, education, and ultimately the competency of early childhood professionals.
+Together with the National Association for the Education of Young Children, the Council for Professional Recognition, and a work group of expert advisors, the Alliance is exploring the role of digital badging and its potential to contribute to career development.

-- Paper 2: Exploring the Possibilities of Badges for the Early Childhood Workforce - CCDBG – a practical case study example pdf Digital Badging Paper 2
+Part 2: Exploring the Possibilities of Badges for the Early Childhood Workforce

+The National Workforce Registry Alliance thanks the David and Lucile Packard Foundation for the opportunity to explore badging for the early childhood workforce.
 The Alliance thanks the National Association for the Education of Young Children and the Council for Professional Recognition for their partnership, and the expert work group members who added so much value to these discussions: Child Care Aware of America, National Afterschool Association, National Association for Family Child Care, National Head Start Association, National Association for Regulatory Administration, and ZERO TO THREE.
-This work was funded by the David and Lucile Packard Foundation.